Leaves2018/aop/README.md

 conda activate cling
 mamba install notebook jupyterlab ipywidgets  -c conda-forge
 ```
-> I am not quite sure whether we need all the three packages.
+> I am not quite sure whether we need all the three packages, but theses three work fine under WSL2 Ubuntu 20.04.

 Use `code` command to open your project.
 For example, you could create a `playground` directory as your project directory.
 ```shell